 My nutrition journey with SNEHA

-Oct 1 2022 / Posted in Child nutrition
+Sep 10 2025 / Posted in Child nutrition

 - By Ujwala Bapat, Program Coordinator, Nurse Aide Programme (SNEHA)

 My journey with nutrition began when I joined SNEHA in 2004.
-I attended a session on Benefits of Breastfeeding by Dr Armida Fernandez, (Ex-Dean of Sion hospital and SNEHA’s Founder Trustee), where I learnt that for long-term sustained improved health outcomes, nutrition needs to be prioritized at every stage of your life, more so in the first five years of the human life.
-Mother’s milk delivers your first dose of nutrition and that is why breastfeeding is a crucial process in a child and mother’s life, it presents in the form of improved bonding.
+I attended a session on the Benefits of Breastfeeding by Dr Armida Fernandez (Ex-Dean of Sion Hospital and SNEHA’s Founder Trustee), where I learnt that for long-term sustained improved health outcomes, nutrition needs to be prioritised at every stage of your life, more so in the first five years of the human life.

-To inculcate good eating habits and bring about a change in behaviours and attitudes with a focus on health outcomes, we first did a baseline survey to understand existing patterns and design our interventions based on the findings.
+To teach good eating habits and bring about a change in behaviours and attitudes with a focus on health outcomes, we first did a baseline survey to understand existing patterns and design our interventions based on the findings.

 "My experience with women in the communities is that, if you encourage them, explain the consequences of their positive actions, motivate their involvement and give them sufficient time to assimilate, they are able to see the benefits of the changes you are proposing."